 - Feel free to leave out any pages that you feel would be too challenging for your class or that your sub wouldn't have time to complete, given the other elements of your day (morning meeting, centers, independent reading, brain breaks, assemblies, etc.).
 These resources are designed so that you have more than enough things for students to do each day and can be selective.
 Cross out any images below of pages you decide not to photocopy for the sub. - The reading activity for this theme is relatively quick.
 If you do not have other things you want students to do during your reading block (centers, independent reading, etc.), have the sub move into either the writing, science, or social studies activity immediately afterward.
 All three of those activities would work well in a reading block. - The writing activity asks students to choose an island they want to visit.
-You may want to place this activity midway through your school day or at the end to ensure students have some background knowledge about different islands. - Have an extra copy of the student materials available for the sub.
+You may want to place this activity midway through your school day or at the end to ensure students have some background knowledge about different islands. - ➤ Be cautious about page 2 when making photocopies back to back if you want students to do the cut/paste exercises.
+You could also have students draw in each item rather than cutting/gluing. - Have an extra copy of the student materials available for the sub.
 It would be helpful (though not required) to give your sub access to a document projector so s/he can display each activity for the class and walk students through it.